How DeepTempo is different

 From rules and anomalies to intent

 Most systems either match patterns (rules, signatures) or flag deviations (UEBA, ML).
-DeepTempo interprets what a group of flow records is trying to accomplish, not whether it looks unusual.
+DeepTempo's LogLM interprets what an attacker is trying to accomplish, not whether it looks unusual.

 • Detects intent behind the activity, not surface symptoms